ct0381912/notes/README.md

 - Today's programming wisdom is: "Simplicity is the ultimate sophistication." — Leonardo da Vinci.

 In the context of programming, this quote emphasizes the importance of writing clean, readable, and maintainable code.
 It encourages us to focus on simplicity in design, avoiding unnecessary complexity and over-engineering.
 A well-designed program should be easy to understand, debug, and extend, even for those who did not write it initially.
 Always strive to break down complex problems into simpler components, use established patterns and practices, and remember that less code often means fewer bugs and easier maintenance.
 Keep it simple!

+# 2024-01-02
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.
+First, determine which tasks are the most important and which can wait until later.
+Then, allocate time for each task based on its complexity and importance.
+Finally, use version control and organizational tools to keep your code clean and easy to navigate.
+By following these tips, you will be able to complete your programming tasks more effectively and efficiently.